 Posts you can charge patrons for

-Patrons are billed with a pending bill, and the post can only be accessed by patrons.
-Non-patrons who come to your page will not have access to the content of your post.
-We process pending bills on the 1st of the following month, or immediately when the Patron cancels their membership to you.
+Patrons are billed with a pending bill and the post can only be accessed by patrons.
+Non-patrons who come to your page will not have access the content of your post.
+We process pending bills on the 1st of the following month or immediately when the Patron cancels their membership to you.

 Q: What happens if a patrons’ payment declines?

 A: We always want to process your patrons’ payments.
 If a payment is declining, it typically indicates that the patrons’ credit card issuer (bank or PayPal) is blocking the charge for some reason.
-When a patrons’ payment declines, that patron immediately loses access to your patron-only and paid posts.
-They’ll only regain access once they resolve their declined payment.
+When a patrons’ payment declines, that patron immediately loses access to your patron only and paid posts.
+They’ll only regain access once they resolve their declining payment.

 Q: How do I know if I should use per creation?